 This test is to verify the stability of solar cell performance under the equivalent light and temperature of 1 S.C.
 (AM0).

+It is good practice to do “electrical performance” at the samples directly after proton/electron irradiation but before “Photon irradiation and temperature annealing” to check the effect of annealing.

 Process

 ECSS-E-ST-20-08_0090533

-During the test, solar cells of subgroups B, C1, C2 and P shall be subjected to the following:
+During the test, solar cells of subgroups B, C and P shall be subjected to the following:

 irradiated with 1 S.C.
 (AM0) for 48 h;